By Jerry Del Priore

 With March Madness just days away, WalletHub, the personal-finance website, released its NCAA Tournament Stats & Facts infographic as well as its report on 2018’s Best Cities for College Basketball to ready college hoop fans for this crazed time of year.

-As for local NY-Metro (NY, NJ, CT) college basket supporters, Storrs, Connecticut, where the UConn Men’s and Women’s teams play, it came in highest for the area (no surprise there) at No. 7.
+As for local NY-Metro (NY, NJ, CT) college basket supporters, Storrs, Connecticut, where the UConn Men’s and Women’s teams play, came in highest for the area (no surprise there) at No. 7.